Garlic Parmesan Breadsticks (Soft, Homemade & Better than Takeout)

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

-There’s nothing better than soft garlic parmesan breadsticks fresh out of the oven — especially when they’re completely homemade and better than takeout.
-These soft garlic parmesan breadsticks from scratch are fluffy on the inside, golden on the outside, and brushed generously with buttery garlic and parmesan cheese.
-If you’ve ever wanted restaurant-style garlic breadsticks without leaving the house, this easy homemade garlic breadsticks recipe delivers every single time.
+Soft, buttery, garlic-parmesan breadsticks made from scratch that taste even better than takeout.
+These soft garlic parmesan breadsticks are fluffy on the inside, golden on the outside, and brushed generously with a rich garlic butter and parmesan topping.
+If you’ve been looking for an easy garlic parmesan breadsticks recipe that you can make at home (with or without a stand mixer), this one delivers every single time.

 Equipment You’ll Need